OpenNews/srccon/scholarships.md

 Notifications for scholarships will go out alongside other notifications as part of the call for participation.
 You'll hear from us by May 10.

 ## What Happens After SRCCON
 You tell us how it went!
-We&rsquo;ll send you a short followup survey and will be excited to check out any blog posts or code repos that come out of your participation at SRCCON.
+We&rsquo;ll send you a short followup survey and will be excited to check out anything you write or build coming out of your participation at SRCCON.

 ## Why Are You Offering This Scholarship?
 We want to make sure that SRCCON is an event that includes the diversity of the communities we serve&mdash;geographically, demographically, experientially, and more.
 We know that travel costs can be a hardship, and offer this scholarship as a way to help mitigate that.